tspence/hoop-sort-solver/README.md

 # How to solve a hoop game

-The hoop logic puzzle is not especially complex, but it can sometimes require non-obvious moves, which can make it hard for a human player to find the solution.
+The hoop logic puzzle is not especially complex, but it can sometimes require non-obvious moves, which can make it hard for a human player to find the solution - especially if you are playing this game casually and not focusing intently on optimizing your play.
 Here's how to use this program to solve a hoop puzzle.

 First, you'll need to create a game file.
 One sample file is included as [game-213.txt](game-213.txt).
 The file should have one line for each pole, using comma separated text for each color.
 You can use `#` symbols for comments, and the text `empty` by itself designates